 Three deliverables, none of which are exotic.

-24/7 live expert chat.
-An Ultra candidate can message a GMAT expert at any hour.
-The chat surface answers stuck-point questions in plain English, walks the hardest items in the candidate's history, and flags pacing patterns to the team's weekly reviewer.
+Expert chat.
+An Ultra candidate can message a GMAT expert with stuck-point questions.
+The chat surface answers in plain English, walks the hardest items in the candidate's history, and flags pacing patterns to the team's reviewer.

-Personalised weekly review.
-A member of the team reads each Ultra candidate's session density, mastery-vector trajectory, pacing pattern, and recent Mock results once a week.
-If the trajectory drifts from what the eligibility floor needs, the candidate gets a one-page note suggesting a specific adjustment.
+Personalised review.
+A member of the team reads each Ultra candidate's session density, mastery-vector trajectory, pacing pattern, and recent Mock results.
+If the trajectory drifts from what the program needs, the candidate gets a one-page note suggesting a specific adjustment.

 Priority access to new surfaces.
 Section Analytics, currently in private alpha, opens to all Ultra candidates this morning — ahead of the broader Pro opt-in later this year.
 Any future surface ships to Ultra at least four weeks before it opens to the rest of Pro.